DATES / RATES

 South

-Georgia is a scenic wilderness and an unrivalled paradise for
+Georgia is a scenic wilderness and an unrivaled paradise for

 subantarctic wildlife viewing.
 The islands are said to host upwards of